 This is not your ordinary career site.
-I focus on the three critical skills needed for you to find employment security: How to land a job, succeed in a job, and build employment security.
+I focus on helping people who work in cubicles navigate the transitions of a career.
+The transitions center on the three critical areas needed for you to master employment security: How to land a job, succeed in a job, and build employment security.

 When I got my first “real” job after graduating from college, it was pure accident.
 I received one job offer through my interviews, I took it, and three weeks later I was in a different city with a new job.
 There was no guidance to help me along the way.
 No one, save a few great managers, to teach me what I needed to know to survive in the workplace.

 Then I went to work for AT&T. Back then, AT&T was a regulated entity that was the entire phone system for the United States.
 It was a company that cared for their employees and, if you did okay, promised lifelong employment.

 Then came the breakup of the Bell System in 1984.
 The world changed.
 I ended up in Ameritech, one of the Bell Operating Companies.
 The year that company started, there were 105,000 employees.
 At the low point, the layoffs were so bad that only 59,000 people were doing the work of 105,000.
 When I left for greener pastures, there were 72,000 employees.
 For 18-years, all I did was play career defense, trying to hang on to a job and not get laid off.

 I learned about performance on the job, office politics, corporate culture and how to change it, building new teams to do new work, and how companies made decisions about laying people off.
 I learned what people did to find new jobs in other companies because so many people were laid off in so many different divisions.